 No online notification form.
 TalkTalk does not have a dedicated self-service bereavement form online, unlike BT or EE.
 Phone or email are the routes – keep a note of the date and time you contacted them, and the name of the adviser if you call.

 Account transfer creates a new contract.
-If a household member wants to keep the TalkTalk service running, transferring the account into their name will likely mean starting a new contract at current pricing.
-Ask the team what the new terms would be – current deals may differ from what the deceased was on.
+Transferring into another household member’s name will likely mean starting a new contract at current pricing.
+Ask the team what the new terms would be before agreeing.

 Summary